dmitrycello/yaglpp/docs/DETAILS.md

 rbs.insertRenderbuffers(3, 3); // ids: 1,2,3,11,12,13,4,5,6,7,8,9,10
 rbs.removeRenderbuffers(3, 6); // ids: 1,2,3,11,12,13,7,8,9,10
 ```
 To find out whether or not the class has the OpenGL object(s), use the **`isObject()`** method.
 The single object is automatically created as soon as it undergo an OpenGL operation, the reference object must be created from already created one.
 To find out whether or not the single object is a reference object, use the **`isReference()`** method.
-The classes derived from **`gl::_Object`**, are single objects, most of their methods automatically create and bind an OpenGL object if necessary, except the **`is..`** methods, they work exactly as their API counterparts:
+The classes derived from **`gl::_Object`**, are single objects, most of their methods automatically create and bind an OpenGL object when necessary, except the **`is..`** methods, they work exactly as their API counterparts:
 ```
 GLboolean b1 = rb.isRenderbuffer();        // glIsRenderbuffer(id)
 GLboolean b2 = rb.isRenderbufferBinding(); // glGetIntegerv(GL_RENDERBUFFER_BINDING..) == id